rsp/temper-lang/README.md

 TODO: Type parameters via erasure.
 Declarations determine variance.
 Specialization for builtin types via host language at construct time.
+This means that variance violations due to type mismatch between parameters might not be caught.

 TODO: Type unions and intersections.